Sign up with your email address to receive news and updates.

-The Japanese invasion in 1942, and the events leading up to the unexpected capitulation of “Fortress Singapore, Gibraltar of the East” changed the course of Singapore’s history.
+Learn about the Japanese invasion in 1942, and the events leading up to the unexpected capitulation of “Fortress Singapore, Gibraltar of the East” changed the course of Singapore’s history.
 Things would literally never be the same again.

 The impact of the Japanese occupation of Singapore on the local population, especially the Chinese, was brutal.
 It was also devastating for the previously “invincible” Western population, the majority of whom were imprisoned.
-We will visit the Changi Chapel and Museum, and also a Sook Ching massacre site on Changi beach.

 The Japanese Surrender of Singapore – September 1945